mikolalysenko/game-shell/README.md

 A generic shell for creating interactive demos/games in JavaScript.
 This gives you the following features:

 * A `init` event which is triggered on page load
+* A `render` event which is called every frame or as needed
+* A frame rate independent `tick` event that is called at uniform intervals
 * Virtual key bindings
 * A polling interface for key and mouse states
-* A request animation frame polyfill for rendering
-* A frame rate independent fixed time step update loop

-It is NOT:

-* A full game engine
-* Responsible for rendering
-* An entity/component system
+* Wrappers for fullscreen, pointer lock and precision timing APIs

 # Example